janbodnar/Python-Skolenie/basic_std_modules.md

         print(os.path.join(root, name))
 ```

-## Task
+## Tasks

-Read the contents of the current working directory and print only Python files.
+- Read the contents of the current working directory and print only Python files.
+- Read the contents of the `PATH` variable and find all Python content.

 ## secrets